sethflowers/blog/_posts/2017-03-22-AutoFac-dynamic-resolution-of-service-multiple-levels-deep.md

 Using the [AutoFac](https://autofac.org/) IOC container, I have a hierarchy of services that are three layers deep.

-- Each layer is being injected with an instance of the interface below it.
+- A service in each layer is being injected with an instance of an interface in the layer below it.
-- The bottom layer is an interface that has multiple implementations.
+- The bottom layer has a single interface that has multiple implementations.
-- The middle layer is an interface that has a single implementation.
+- The middle layer has a single interface that has a single implementation.
-- The middle layer is being injected with the interface in the bottom layer.
+- The middle layer's service is being injected with the interface in the bottom layer.
 - The top layer has multiple types that are injected with the single interface from the middle layer.

 The problem is that depending on the service in the top layer,